-In 2006 all Early Childhood Outreach Program staff were trained in the Deveraux Early Childhood Assessment (DECA), and were clinically certified in the DECA-C.
+In 2006 all Early Childhood Outreach Program staff members were trained in the Deveraux Early Childhood Assessment (DECA) and were clinically certified in the DECA-C.

-We added a Child Team Decision Making Facilitator position in the Family Support Program and expanded our contract wiht the Durham County Department of Social Services to better assist the families in need.
+We added a Child Team Decision Making Facilitator position in the Family Support Program and expanded our contract with the Durham County Department of Social Services to better assist the families in need.

 We were awarded a Duke Endowment to train and implement the Family Support Program Staff in the evidence-based model, called Parent Child Interaction Therapy.
 This 14-20 week intensive education program is for parents.
 We have received overwhelming positive feedback from parents who have participated in this training and continue to use this model to improve parent and child communications and interactions.

-The Early Chilhood Outreach Program added a seminar, "Caring for Children With Challenging Behavior" not known as the EChO CSEFEL Pyramid Model Seminar.
+The Early Childhood Outreach Program added a seminar, "Caring for Children with Challenging Behavior" now known as the EChO CSEFEL Pyramid Model Seminar.